 Do you treat children?

 We are an adult emergency center.
 We recommend that pediatric emergencies be sent to Nationwide Children’s Hospital, where they have the staff and equipment to care for children.
-If children are brought to our Emergency Department, we will stabilize them for transport to Nationwide Children’s.
+If children are brought to our emergency department, we will stabilize them for transport to Nationwide Children’s Hospital.

 What is triage?

 Triage refers to the process of examining patients and placing them in the order they will be seen and treated by a physician.